-OK, after I wrote that post yesterday evening, something crazy happened.
-My cat was mewing to come in the back door but when I let her in she went shooting through my legs like she’d seen a ghost…more like the Hound of the Baskervilles.
+OK, after I wrote that post yesterday evening, Jake figured out a way to see me again.
+My cat was mewing to come in the back door but when I let her in she went shooting through my legs like something had spooked her.
 When I looked out to see what was bothering her I saw a dog run through our back yard, and I realized it was Jake’s dog, Milo.

-So I went out of the back door after Milo and shut it, then hurried off into the dark calling to Milo in a hissing type of whisper.
-But he kept going around the side of the house and he squeezed through the front gate like Houdini.
+So I went out of the back door after him and quietly shut it, then hurried off into the dark calling to Milo in a hissing type of whisper.
+But he kept going around the side of the house and he squeezed through the front gate in impressive form, almost like a cat would.
 I opened the gate to follow him, to try and catch him and get him back to Jake somehow, but there was Jake, standing under the gold streetlamp out front of our house.
 Milo just ran up to Jake and I saw Jake slip him a dog treat.
-So I drew in a breath and walked up to Jake and said hello with a nice smile.
+So I drew in a breath and walked up to them both and said hello with a nice smile.

 I wrote a long, detailed, awesome story about what happened next because I was so excited about it.
-The gist of it is that Jake really wanted to make sure I was OK and didn’t know how to get me to come and talk to him.
+The gist of it is that Jake really wanted to see me and didn’t know how to get me to come and talk to him.
 So he plotted to have Milo run around my yard to get my attention somehow.
 I’m glad Milo didn’t eat my cat.

-Jake was really sorry about hitting me in the head.
-But he said that he couldn’t stop thinking about me.
-He wanted to see if my cut was healing and when he moved my hair to see, it was like an electric current running through me just from his fingers brushing against my skin for a moment.
+He said that he couldn’t stop thinking about me.
+He wanted to see if my cut was healing and when he moved my hair to see, it was like an electric current running through me just from his fingers brushing against my skin again for a moment.

 I think I’ll post a piece of the story tomorrow night.
 It has our dialogue in it.
 But I want to end this post by saying when I went back in the house, glowing like the street lamp, I didn’t need any beer or Ativan and I realized that the most frighteningly effective drug for my grief, is Jake.